 Before they’re on the ice, kids can also learn how to fall down and get up.
 “Try not to have them fall too far forward,” said Brinkley.
 “Urge them to try and fall slowly and collapse down without trying to flail.”

 Kids will get frustrated, and that’s okay.
 You can tell kids that everybody falls, even professional skaters, and it’s part of the learning process.

 Build to a glide

-All ice skating instructors agree: Don't EVER carry your child on the ice.
-Also never walk on the ice in street shoes, thinking you can provide support to your child without your own skates on (pro tip: you can't).
-And although ice skating rinks don’t always require it, it’s a good idea for kids to wear helmets to protect their noggin.
-A regular bicycle helmet works well.
+All ice skating instructors agree: Don’t ever carry your child on the ice.
+Also never walk on the ice in street shoes, thinking you can provide support to your child without your own skates on (pro tip: you can’t).
+And although ice skating rinks don’t always require it, it’s a good idea for kids to wear helmets to protect their noggins.
+A regular bicycle helmet works just fine.

 Consider a class

 Many Puget Sound-area ice rinks offer ice skating group lessons for kids ages 3 and older.
 Check for starter lessons or multi-week series lessons.